Hilda Clark (doctor): World War I

-1923-1937 Humanitarian Activism
+1923-1937: humanitarian activism

-During the 1920s Hilda was an active member of a number of various Women's organisations including the League of Nations, the Women's Peace Crusade (of which she was secretary), the Women's International League for Peace and Freedom, the International Commission for the Assistance of Child Refugees as well as Quaker campaigns such as the Friends' Service Council.
-She was also an early supporter of the British Society for the Study of Sex Psychology, an organisation concerned with gay rights and acceptance.
-She also became a noted speaker about international affairs on behalf of the League of Nations and other international bodies.
-Clark was Chairman of the Anti-Opium Committee of the Women's International League which advocated state control of 'dangerous drugs'.
+During the 1920s, Clark was an active member of several organisations, including the League of Nations, the Women's Peace Crusade (of which she was secretary), the Women's International League for Peace and Freedom, the International Commission for the Assistance of Child Refugees as well as Quaker campaigns such as the Friends' Service Council.
+She was also an early supporter of the British Society for the Study of Sex Psychology, an organisation concerned with societal acceptance of homosexuality.